DZOpenSource/open-datasets/README.md

-# open-datasets
+# Algeria Open Datasets

-Algeria Open Datasets
+A standard collection of national static datasets, formatted to be easily imported to your project.